pavan330/pavan330/README.md

 - 👋 Hi, I’m Pavan
-- 👀 I’m interested in Data Science and Machine Learning
+- 👀 I’m interested in Java and Exploring things in technology.
-- 🌱 I’m currently learning Python and Java with full stack
+- 🌱 I’m currently learning Java with full stack
-- 💞️ I’m looking to collaborate on java and Python Project
 - 📫 How to reach me @apavan358@gmail.com

 <!---